javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 `WeakSet` is `Set`-like collection that stores only objects and removes them once they become inaccessible by other means.

-Their main advantages are that they have weak reference to objects, so they can easily be removed by garbage colector.
+Their main advantages are that they have weak reference to objects, so they can easily be removed by garbage collector.

 That comes at the cost of not having support for `clear`, `size`, `keys`, `values`...